Independent Proximal Policy Optimization (IPPO)¶

 ✔️ |

-Homogeneous Agents¶
+Grouped Agents¶

 IPPO can efficiently solve environments with large numbers of homogeneous (identical) agents because they share actor and critic networks.
 This is useful for problems where we want multiple agents to learn the same behaviour, and can avoid training them all individually.
-Allowing all homogeneous agents to learn from the experiences collected by each other can be a very fast way to explore an environment.
+Allowing all grouped agents to learn from the experiences collected by each other can be a very fast way to explore an environment.

 Labelling agents as homogeneous (or not) is as simple as choosing the names of agents in an environment.
 The agent_ids will be

-.
+read from the environment, and split on the final "_".
 Any agent_ids with matching prefixes will be assumed to be homogeneous.

-For example, if an environment contains agents named "bob_0"
+For example, if an environment contains agents named "bob_0", "bob_1" and "fred_0", then "bob_0" and "bob_1" will be assumed to be homogeneous,

-and the same actor and critic networks will be used for them. "fred_0"
+and the same actor and critic networks will be used for them. "fred_0" will receive its own actor and network, since it has a different prefix.

 env.agent_ids = ["bob_0", "bob_1", "fred_0"]